 The Committee shall coordinate with the Audit Committee of the Board (which may be done through the Chairs of each Committee) to ensure that each Committee has received and, when appropriate, discussed the information necessary to fulfill their respective responsibilities and duties with respect to areas of common interest.
 These areas may include, among other matters, the Corporation's methods for identifying and managing risks, and significant matters including, but not limited to, investment portfolio issues, frauds, regulatory enforcement actions, litigation or whistleblower matters, and technology issues.

 The Committee may request any officer or employee of the Corporation, or any special counsel or advisor, to attend a meeting of the Committee or to meet with any members of, or consultant to, the Committee.
-The agenda for each Committee meeting will provide time during which the Committee can meet separately in executive session with management, the Chief Risk Officer, the Chief Compliance Officer, the independent auditors and as a Committee to discuss any matters the Committee or these groups believe should be discussed.
+The agenda for each Committee meeting will provide time during which the Committee can meet separately in executive session as a Committee.
+As needed, the Committee may meet with management, the Chief Risk Officer, the Chief Compliance Officer, and the independent auditors during such executive sessions.

 The Committee shall fully document and maintain records of its proceedings, including risk management decisions.
 Minutes of its meetings will be approved by the Committee and maintained on its behalf.
 The Committee shall report its activities to the Board of Directors on a regular basis and make such recommendations as it deems necessary or appropriate.

-The Chief Risk Officer shall report directly to both the Committee and the Chief Executive Officer of the Corporation.
+The Committee shall approve the appointment of the Chief Risk Officer, who will report directly to both the Committee and the Chief Executive Officer of the Corporation.
+Together with the Chief Executive Officer, the Committee has the responsibility to annually review the performance of the Chief Risk Officer and, as appropriate, replace the Chief Risk Officer.
 The Committee shall receive and review regular reports, at least quarterly, from the Chief Risk Officer.